Museum Board and Advisory Councils

 Honorary Members: Jeanie Carnarvon & Joan Skewes-Cox Malone

-The Brinton Museum’s newly inaugurated American Indian Advisory Council (2015) consists of ten highly respected members from the Apsaalooke-Crow, Northern Cheyenne, Lakota and Navajo Nations.
+The Brinton Museum’s American Indian Advisory Council (inaugurated in 2015) consists of ten highly respected members from the Apsaalooke-Crow, Northern Cheyenne, Lakota and Navajo Nations.

 Apsaalooke – Crow Nation: